 Black Studies Program

+Our program offers a strong grounding in the African-American community’s past and present.
+We study the unique cultures, collective experiences, and connections within the African Diaspora so that students gain a better understanding of American society and the world we live in.
 In addition to the academic benefits of obtaining the minor, students enjoy the extra-curricular experiences, such as movie series, guest speakers, and an array of community activities.
 Upon graduation students receive Kente stoles to mark their achievement.